Hadrurus arizonensis: Predators and prey

 Within the desert ecosystem, the Hadrurus arizonensis acts as both predator and prey, feeding on insects and small animals, and being also hunted by some mammals, birds, and some reptiles.
 In a 2019 study, it showed that the scorpion can detect chemical cues from predators (Nisani & Curiel).
 When exposed to the scent of a Norway rat (Rattus norvegicus), a known predator, it shows a more defensive reaction by the animal with them stinging more often and releasing venom, showing the use of smell to sense danger and adjust its behavior.

-When interacting with its prey, the scorpion often evokes the “sit and wait’ method of hunting, by staying still in its stance and rekyin on its legs and sensory organs to detect vibrations from nearby prey.
-When it feels movement, it then grabs the prey with its pincers and intjects its venom using its stinger, in order to immobilze its prey.
+When interacting with its prey, the scorpion often evokes the “sit and wait’ method of hunting, by staying still in its stance and relying on its legs and sensory organs to detect vibrations from nearby prey.
+When it feels movement, it then grabs the prey with its pincers and injects its venom using its stinger, in order to immobilize its prey.